Compensable Work Time

 Similarly, piece rate and commission employees must be paid for unproductive time that is not spent performing tasks that the piece rate or commission scheme is specifically designed to compensate.
 For example, an employer cannot argue that time spent performing nondriving tasks are compensated by a piece-rate pay plan when the piece rate is based on driving activities such as the number of miles driven.
 (Quezada v Con-Way Freight, Inc. (ND Cal, July 11, 2012, No. C 09–03670 JW) 2012 US Dist Lexis 98639; Cardenas v.
 McLane Foodservices, Inc. (CD Cal 2011) 796 F Supp 2d 1246 [“Even if communicated to its employees that this piece-rate formula was intended to compensate for pre- and post-shift duties, the fact that it did not separately compensate for those duties violates California law.”]; Bluford v Safeway Inc. (2013) 216 CA4th 864 [employer’s compensation system did not comply with California law because it did not separately compensate drivers for rest periods].)
 Each duty covered by piece rate pay must be separately compensated.
 (Id.)
 Labor Code § 226.2 requires compensation for rest and recovery periods and for nonproductive time that is separate from piece-rate compensation.

-If you are an employee who has been not been paid for all hours worked, send Lebe Law a message to set up a free consultation:
+If you are an employee who has not been paid for all hours worked, please contact Lebe Law for a free consultation.